 This course explores scholarship that centers on the developmental, social and cultural constructivist theories in educational practice.
-In addition to the development of the methodology chapter, candidates will use scholarship in constructivism to complete the theoretical framework and literature review portions of the thesis.
-Pre-requisite: EDUC 6090.
+Candidates will use scholarship in constructivism to complete a theoretical framework and literature review for their action research study.

+Pre-requisite: EDUC 6090